 It’s also a very good shoe for running and triathlons due to their easy ‘slip on’ design and comfort while running sock-less.

-They are a bit more minimal than say the On Cloud X for running, but if you enjoy running in a minimal shoe and only plan on running short distance runs every now and then, and want to look great while doing so, then these shoes are for you!
+The new Cloud 5 is less minimal than say the On Cloud X for running, but if you enjoy running in a shoe with good ground feel, and only plan on running short distance runs every now and then, and want to look great while doing so, then these shoes are for you!

 On Cloud Review Image Gallery